This week we will continue our exploration of various SQL language features along with some Database and SQL Developer features.

 Display the results on the screen.

-Write a procedure that calculates the new salary based on defined percentage pay rise.
-This value can be entered as a parameter.
+Write a procedure that calculates the new salary, for an employee, based on defined percentage pay rise.
+This value can be entered as a parameter (in a procedure) or defined in a variable in an anonymous block.

 The pay rise should only be applied to employees who earn less than 1601 and do not receive a commission payment.

-The procedure should display the employee details, their current salary and their new salary.
+The procedure should only display the employee details, their current salary and their new salary, for those that were updated.

 Write a function that calculate the tax payable on a salary.
 No data should be updated in this process.